Arming Security Operations for SOARPOSTED BY LIZ BUSH

 ThreatQ and orchestration tools are complementary, and when used together provide integrated workflows that optimize time and user experience for intelligence and security analysis alike.
 Orchestration tools are process-focused and will repeat execution of the same playbook or tasks.
 ThreatQ allows you to take a threat-centric approach to security operations.
 It provides a highly relevant, custom enrichment source to orchestration tools as well as captures playbook output to learn, fine-tune and serve as organizational memory.
 Combined, ThreatQ and orchestration tools improve both the efficiency AND effectiveness of your defenses and response.

 Fast forward 12 months and Gartner has since published their Market Guide for Security Orchestration, Automation and Response Solutions.
 Gartner assembled the list of vendors with an eye towards use cases and the gaps organizations need to fill to address their readiness and accelerate security operations.
-Thus, the vendors included approach SOAR differently and go beyond orchestration.
+Thus, the vendors included approach SOAR and SOAR platforms differently and go beyond orchestration.
 The guide explains when an approach to orchestration and automation that starts with the threat, as the ThreatQ platform does, is the right path forward.
 Download your complimentary copy of the Gartner Market Guide today to help you discover the best option for your organization.